zacikmareek/zacikmareek/README.md

 ## I'm a Student, I'm working and I'm learning!

-- 🔭 Getting better at C# and Unity.
+- 🔭 Getting better at Unity.
 Working on my first Unity Game.
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning Unity.
 - 👯 I’m looking to get my first dev job
-- 🥅 2020 Goals: Survive! 🤣 Get better in programming
+- 🥅 2021 Goals: Get better in gameDev and find first job.
 - ⚡ Fun fact: I love to workout and drive in my car

 ### Connect with me: